HugeLabs/scenarios-helm/use/step1/text.md

-## Create the service from a YAML spec
+## Deploy a Service

+Here is a basic service that we will later wrap in a helm chart.

 <!-- Speaker script:
 To start, we'll create a service from a YAML spec.
 This is a common way to deploy services in Kubernetes.
 We'll start with a very basic service to wrap in a helm chart.
 In this case, we'll deploy an Nginx container that will serve static content from a directory on the host, but you could just as easily deploy a containerized application.
 -->

-We will start with a very basic service to wrap in a helm chart.

 <details><summary></summary>